dockerizedrupal/drupalcamp-baltics-2015/README.md

 Since you can say that Crush in some sense is a version agnostic wrapper around Drush then you can use any version of Drush inside the container.

-For example you may have to still support an old Drupal 6 project for whatever reason that can only run on PHP 5.2 then the only choice you have is to use Drush version 5 or lower.
+For example, you have to still support an old Drupal 6 project which for some reasons can only run on PHP 5.2 then the only choice you have is to use Drush version 5 or lower.

 ---